charmed-kubernetes/opa-gatekeeper-operators/opa-manager-operator/README.md

 ```

 After applying this policy all namespaces will need to have the label `gatekeeper`.
-Incoming namespaces are not affected by this.
+Existing namespaces are not affected by this.

 ### Getting policies
 To list all the policies that are currently applied run: